ronantakizawa/risc0mcp/README.md

 A Model Context Protocol (MCP) server that allows trustless and verifiable agentic workflows using ZK proofs from Risc Zero.

+Disclaimer: This MCP server is not an official release from the Risc Zero Team.

 https://github.com/user-attachments/assets/9a970034-442c-4ff9-972d-ad7c6d1a5079